ereekaur/finance/README.md

 1) Add SL/XL -insurance analyses example
 2) Try to simulate data in #1 using Panjer algorithm'
-3) What if normal distribution in the example #1 with Cauchy distribution as it sort of describes better the worst case scenario
+3) What happens if the normal distribution in the example #1 is replaced with Cauchy distribution as it in some sense describes better the worst case scenario